On the Harvard Consortium Calculus

 this.
 It can also be impractical.
 The obsessive use of Riemann sums for example can frustrate

 students.
-While it is helpful to know Riemann sums for example because it tells how to set up
+While it is helpful and pivotal to know Riemann sums (it helps how to set up

 is more convenient.
 Mathematics is about elegance.
 The most simple solution wins.
 Every math problem

 should be an advertisement, how powerful it is.